Goblins and Broomsticks: Halloween Pet Safety Do’s and Don’t’s

 Fall is a wonderful time to re-visit the lessons we all learned at Hogwarts School of Witchcraft and Wizardry, but instead of fictional wizards and witches, you may have to prepare for live ones ringing your doorbell and shrieking down the block.

 While Halloween provides countless opportunities for fun, frivolity, and a good scare or two, your pet may have other ideas.
-While it is possible that he or she may seek out the crowds and noise, it’s more likely that he or she find hiding beneath your flannel sheets more appealing.
+While it is possible that he or she may seek out the crowds and noise, it’s more likely that he or she finds hiding beneath your flannel sheets more appealing.

 Whatever your pet’s preference, we offer these solid Halloween pet safety tips sure to keep everyone safe this year.